Wednesday, July 3, 2013

 In my home, alongside soccer, cricket too was followed.
 My elder brother used to play cricket.
 We used to follow cricket commentaries on radios as in those days; live telecasts were not available like today.
 But still, in the early 80s, I didn’t take cricket seriously though I used to play cricket.
 I represented in soccer teams like East End (1985-86) and Victoria (1987).
 Even in 1988, I got an offer from Brother’s Union to play soccer and cricket simultaneously.
 The year 1988 was significant for me.

-I was called upon by the Bangladesh Football Federations and Bangladesh cricket Board simultaneously.
-Both the Bangladesh Football Federations and BCB proposed me to represent Bangladesh internationally in the youth team.
+I was called upon by the Bangladesh Football Federations and Bangladesh Cricket Board simultaneously.
+Both the Bangladesh Football Federation and BCB proposed me to represent Bangladesh internationally in the youth team.
 Sadly, the anterior cruciate ligament of my knee joint was torn which prohibited me from playing soccer, I chose cricket instead.

 Aminul Islam: Yes I was playing for the ICC Associates XI in Australia.
 The ICC Associates XI included four players from Zimbabwe, two each from Bangladesh, Bermuda, Canada, Denmark, and the Netherlands.
 I and Liton were representing Bangladesh and in that tournament, I was performing quite well.